Philadelphia Phillies vs. Washington Nationals Results, Stats, and Recap - September 22, 2020 Gametracker

 TRAINER'S ROOM

 Phillies: C J.T.
 Realmuto (hip) returned for the first time since Sept.
-12 and started the opener of the doubleheader.
-Realmuto, who missed 11 games, went 1 for 3. .
+12 after missing 11 games.
+He caught the opener and served as the DH in the second game. .
 RHP Spencer Howard (shoulder) threw a bullpen session Monday. .
 Manager Joe Girardi said 1B Rhys Hoskins (left elbow strain) would undergo treatment Tuesday and might pick up a bat.
 Hoskins went on the injured list Sept.
 15.

 Nationals: Manager Dave Martinez said INF Howie Kendrick (left hamstring strain) still wants to return this week but has reached a ''stalemate'' in his recovery. ''He's definitely pushing to come back and at least DH one game or play or something,'' Martinez said. ''We'll see how he feels.'' .
 3B Carter Kieboom (bruised left hand) was out of the lineup but was expected to try to take some swings Tuesday.